Blogs

 wave

-Speculation swirls around key ministerial roles.
-Lars Klingbeil is a frontrunner for Finance Minister and Vice-Chancellor, though his position remains uncertain.
-Boris Pistorius is likely to retain his post as Defense Minister, and Bärbel Bas is a strong contender for Labor and Social Affairs.
-However, the future role of Saskia Esken, the party's co-leader, remains highly debated within the party, even facing opposition from some within her own state association.
+Naturally, everyone’s speculating about who’ll get which job.
+Lars Klingbeil is a top contender for Finance Minister and Vice-Chancellor, but nothing's certain yet.
+Boris Pistorius is likely to stay on as Defense Minister, and Bärbel Bas is a strong contender for Labor and Social Affairs.
+But the future of Saskia Esken, the party's co-leader, is a huge question mark.
+There’s even opposition from some within her own state association!
+It’s all pretty dramatic.

 FAQ